The $\xi$-stability on the affine grassmannian: Existence of as an ind- -scheme

 Let $Z$ be a projective algebraic variety over $k$ endowed with the action of a reductive group $H$ over $k$, let $\cl$ be an ample $H$-equivariant line bundle over $Z$.
-Let $Z^{ss}$ (resp. $Z^{st}$) be the open sub variety of $Z$ of the semi-stable (resp. stable) points.
+Let $Z^{ss}$ (resp. $Z^{st}$) be the open subvariety of $Z$ of the semi-stable (resp. stable) points.
 Then for any geometric point $x\in Z$, we have

 \begin{enumerate}

 \item $x\in Z^{ss} \iff \mu^{\cl}(x,\lambda)\geq 0, \,\forall \, \lambda\in \Hom(\bbg_{m}, H) $,

 \item $x\in Z^{st} \iff \mu^{\cl}(x,\lambda)> 0, \,\forall \, \lambda\in \Hom(\bbg_{m}, H) $.